jillesvangurp/es-kotlin-client/README.md

     // ES has confirmed we have the exact number of items that we bulk indexed assertThat(successes).hasSize(totalItems)
 }
 ```

 ## General notes on Co-routines

-Note, co-routines are a **work in progress** and things may change.
-This is relatively new in Kotlin and there is still a lot of stuff happening around `Flow` and `Channel`.
-Also, I'm currently waiting for this ticket to be resolved: https://github.com/elastic/elasticsearch/issues/44802 in Elasticsearch.
+Note, co-routines are a **work in progress** and things may change as Kotlin evolves and as my understanding evolves.
+This is all relatively new in Kotlin and there is still a lot of stuff happening around `Flow` and `Channel`.
+Also, I'm currently waiting for [this ticket to be resolved](https://github.com/elastic/elasticsearch/issues/44802) in Elasticsearch.
 This will make all async methods in the `RestHighLevelClient` cancellable, which in turn will allow us to use `suspendCancellableCoroutine` and cancel the request in case of errors.
 My PR for this should be merged soonish.
+Currently the `cancel` is a noop.

 # Building